Deep Line Throttle

 Throttle Starters (Ages 10–13):

 Forget the video games.
 This is real life.
 Your age bracket is about proving you can handle your machine with confidence, safety, and control.
 Show the world the future of riding is in safe hands—your hands.
-Film those clean turns, perfect that standing posture, and start building the foundation for a lifetime of deep lines.
+Film those clean turns, perfect your standing posture, and start building the foundation for a lifetime of deep lines.
+The "Respect" pillar starts here with your pre-ride mechanical checks and mastering the fundamentals of your safety gear.
+All filming for this bracket must be conducted in low-consequence, non-complex terrain where safety remains the absolute priority.
 Go master the machine!

 Line Sharpeners (Ages 14–16):

 You're not kids anymore.
-You're bridging the gap between park rider and backcountry threat.
-We want to see you push beyond the groomers, stick that drop, and start owning the sidehill.
+You're bridging the gap between a meadow-basher and a true backcountry threat.
+We want to see you push beyond the tracked-out trails, stick that drop, and start owning the sidehill.
 This is your most critical moment for progression.
 Nail the safety check, send that feature, and prove you’re ready for the mountain's toughest lessons.
+"Respecting the Send" in this bracket means demonstrating active partner communication and a seamless beacon-check routine.
+All submissions must be filmed in a controlled, safe environment with an unwavering focus on risk management.

 Deep Line Masters (Ages 17–20):